Optimal Control of Multi-Agent Systems with Processing Delays: Optimal Controller

 \begin{rem} The optimal controller \eqref{Kopt1} can also be expressed explicitly in terms of the adjacency matrix; see for example \cite{shah2013cal, kashyap2019explicit}.
 We opt for the realization \eqref{Kopt1} as this expression generalizes more readily to the case with delays. \end{rem}

-\begin{rem} Since agents can act as relays, any cycles present in the communication graph can be collapsed and the associated nodes can be aggregated.
-For example, the graph of \cref{fig:cartoon} would become the two-node graph $\{1,2,3\} \to \{4\}$.
+\begin{rem} Since agents can act as relays, any cycles in the communication graph can be collapsed and the associated nodes can be aggregated when there are no delays.
+For example, the graph of \cref{fig:cartoon} would become the four-node diamond graph $\{1\} \to \{3,4\} \to \{5\}$, and $\{1\} \to \{2\} \to \{5\}$.
 So in the delay-free setting, there is no loss of generality in assuming the communication graph is acyclic. \end{rem}

 \begin{rem} Although the optimal $\Qopt$ \eqref{Qopt1} and associated $\J$ \eqref{nominal_Jd} depend explicitly on $F_d$, the optimal $\K_{\textup{opt}}$ \eqref{Kopt1} does not. \end{rem}